 This post explores the swing style of jazz.
 It summarizes swing's defining characteristics, and it covers two influential swing musicians: Fletcher Henderson and Duke Ellington.

-In this blog post Brian Jump explores the hostility many musicians feel towards reading music.
-He describes the many ways students shirk the responsibility of reading, and he attempts to dispel the myth that learning how to read is antithetical to the spirit of music.
-Jump’s main point in this post is that becoming literate drastically improves one’s musicianship.
+In this blog post Jump explores the hostility many musicians feel towards reading music.
+He describes how music students shirk the responsibility of reading, and he dispels the myth that learning how to read is antithetical to the spirit of music.
+Jump’s main point here is that becoming a literate musician is wise.